Top 10 Scams Targeting Seniors & How to Avoid Them

 How to Protect Elderly from Online Shopping Scams

-Help seniors with some basic online shopping safety tips like
+Here are some basic online shopping safety tips

 • Never buy a product from the Facebook page or Instagram advertisement.
 It is hard to tell if they are real products and not easy to return them back if they are fake.